 Our lawyers have been drilling down on the connection between Depo Provera and brain tumors.
 But the risk to women who undergo hormone replacement therapy (HRT), which often includes similar hormones, may also be at increased risk.

 There is a need for further investigation into the link between HRT and brain tumor development.
-The hypothesis hypothesis is that prolonged exposure to these hormones can stimulate abnormal cell growth in the brain, creating conditions that increase meningioma risk.
+The hypothesis is that prolonged exposure to these hormones can stimulate abnormal cell growth in the brain, creating conditions that increase meningioma risk.

 October 17, 2024: New Depo Provera Lawsuit Filed in Indiana